 2. Raw Honey Classification

-When Manuka honey is first gathered, it typically features plenty of amino acids and enzymes that can be very beneficial to the human body.
+When Manuka honey is first gathered, it typically features plenty of amino acids and enzymes that are helpful to the human body.

-If you want to ensure that you are getting the best kind of Manuka honey, you should hunt for variants that are classified as raw.
+If you want to ensure that you are getting the best kind of Manuka honey, you should hunt for variants classified as raw.
 The majority of raw Manuka honey variants are not heated to a temperature above 118 degrees.
-That’s a good thing because that means the amino acids and enzymes remain present and active inside the honey.
+That’s a good thing because it means the amino acids and enzymes remain present and active inside the honey.

 Raw Manuka honey is good for you and you should take the time to look for it.

-As I hinted at earlier, there’s a reason why it may not always be possible for you to get the Manuka honey that features the highest UMF level and that is none other than cost.
+As I hinted at earlier, there’s a reason why it may not always be possible for you to get the Manuka honey that features the highest UMF level.
+The reason is none other than cost.

 Manuka honey variants with UMF levels of 20+ are often quite expensive.
 Even some of the options that have a UMF level of 15+ can be pricey.